perfsonar/docs/install_centos.rst

 Or, if you would like to configure the rules manually, then please review the `document here <http://www.perfsonar.net/deploy/security-considerations/>`_ on the ports that need to be open.

 Additionally, bwctl and pscheduler allow you to limit the parameters of tests such as duration and bandwidth based on the requesters IP address.
 It does this through the files ``bwctl-server.limits`` and ``pscheduler/limits.conf``.
 ESnet provides a file containing all R&E subnets, which is updated nightly.
-Instructions on how to download this file and cofigure pScheduler and bwctl to use it are described on the page :doc:`manage_limits`.
+Instructions on how to download this file and configure pScheduler and bwctl to use it are described on the page :doc:`manage_limits`.

 Note that the perfsonar-toolkit-security package is automatically included in the perfsonar-toolkit bundle.